topimg

 A national depression hit the United States in the first year of Hendricks’ term as governor.
 This depression did not affect the expansion and prosperity throughout Indiana after the Civil War; but the industrial and commercial areas of the economy within the state suffered.
 There were conflicts between laborers and employers, often followed by strikes.
 In the coal industry around Knightstown and Brazil, rioting was quieted only after the involvement of the state militia.
 At Logansport, employees of the Pennsylvania Railroad, who had recently gone on strike, were causing severe problems for the local sheriff, who had contacted the governor for help.
 Detachments of troops were sent to Logansport to disperse the crowds of disgruntled workers.
 There were several other incidents, but none led to any serious violence.

-In his early youth his parents moved from Ohio to Knox County, Indiana, where he resided until he went to the state capital to assume the duties as governor.
-Williams’ early education was a one-room schoolhouse and to this he added a good general knowledge of current events.
-When he was 20 years old his father died making Jim the sole support for his family.
+In his early youth, his parents moved from Ohio to Knox County, Indiana, where he lived until he went to the state capital to assume the duties as governor.
+Williams’ early education was at a one-room schoolhouse, and to this he added a good general knowledge of current events.
+When he was 20 years old, his father died, making Jim the sole support for his family.
 He soon established a good reputation within his community and was known for his honesty, hard work and common sense.
 Williams became the wealthiest man in his Knox County community through his excellent farming techniques.

 Williams’ first taste of public service was as a justice of the peace.
-Four years later, in 1843, he was elected to the General Assembly where he served until 1874, when he was elected to Congress.
-In his campaigns for governor he wore his usual homespun clothing, or blue jeans.
+Four years later, in 1843, he was elected to the General Assembly, where he served until 1874, when he was elected to Congress.
+In his campaigns for governor, he wore his usual homespun clothing or blue jeans.
 His opponents called him “Blue Jeans” and made fun of him, regarding him as an ignorant hick.
 This was a huge mistake on his opponent’s part, knowing that Indiana is a highly agricultural state and Williams’ appeal to the Hoosier farmer.
-When the campaign ended, the election returns showed that the old farmer from Knox County had beaten his opponent, General Benjamin Harrison, by over 5,000 votes!5
+When the campaign ended, the election returns showed that the old farmer from Knox County had beaten his opponent, General Benjamin Harrison, by over 5,000 votes!

 Williams’ administration is marked by some very important events.
 Several amendments to the state constitution were proposed at this time and pushed forward to final adoption in 1881.
-The most important events included the holding of elections on the first Tuesday after the first Monday in November (instead of the former October elections), limiting of debts by local communities and elimination of the restrictions against Black voters.
-Governor Williams died November 20, 1880, and lieutenant governor Isaac Gray served out the remaining 7 weeks of his term.
+The most important events included the holding of elections on the first Tuesday after the first Monday in November (instead of the former October elections), limiting of debts by local communities and elimination of the restrictions against black voters.
+Governor Williams died on November 20, 1880, and Lieutenant Governor Isaac Gray served out the remaining 7 weeks of his term.

-During Governor Williams’ term Oliver P. Morton died and Benjamin Harrison completed his mansion in Indianapolis.
+During Governor Williams’ term, Oliver P. Morton died, and Benjamin Harrison built his mansion in Indianapolis.

-To visit Benjamin Harrison’s Indianapolis home click here
+To visit President Benjamin Harrison’s Indianapolis home CLICK HERE

 Users may download material displayed on this site for noncommercial, educational purposes only, provided all copyright and other proprietary notices contained on the materials are retained.
 Unauthorized use of the Northern Indiana Historical Society d/b/a The History Museum’s logo and Web site logo is not permitted.
 The contents of this site may not be used for commercial purposes, without written permission of the Northern Indiana Historical Society d/b/a The History Museum.
 To obtain permission to reproduce information on this site, submit the specifics of your request in writing to Director of Marketing & Community Relations, The History Museum, 808 West Washington Street, South Bend, Indiana 46601 or If permission is granted, the wording “provided with permission from the The History Museum” and the date must be noted.
 However, permission is not required to create a link to the The History Museum’s Web site or any pages contained therein.